Privacy Policy

 2.2 Sensitive or special categories of data

-We may hold information about you which includes sensitive or special categories personal data, such as but not limited to health, criminal conviction information or biometric information used to uniquely identify you, (for example facial recognition).
-We will only hold this data when we need to for the purposes of the product or services we provide to you, where we are processing the data for a substantial public interest, where we have a legal obligation or where we have your consent to do so.
+We may process information about you which includes sensitive or special categories of personal data.
+We will only process this data when we need to for the purposes of the product or services we provide to you, where we are processing the data for a substantial public interest, where we have a legal obligation or where we have your consent to do so.
 Examples of when we use this type of data include:

 2.3 Personal data we collect or generate about you and your associates